SkibbleBip/tiny-hole/README.md

 #echo -n > $RESOLV_CONF
 ```
 This sets the DHCP variable `dns` to be blank, disallowing any processing of the nameservers later in the script and writing them to the file.
 The hash `#` comments out the echo command which would wipe the resolv.conf file.
-From this point on, the resolv.conf file will no longer be changed every lease renw.
+From this point on, the resolv.conf file will no longer be changed every lease renew.

 -----